Will flattery get retailers anywhere in the changing room?

 Another reason cited for using the technology includes discouraging people from buying more than they intend to keep, just so they can try things on and decide at home — possibly improving the situation for retailers overwhelmed by returns.

-How effective do you think automated comments in changing rooms will be in making customers feel good about themselves and, in turn, increasing sales?
+Will automated comments in changing rooms have the desired effect of making customers feel good about themselves and, in turn, increase sales?
+How can retailers make changing rooms into a more effective sales closer?